-- A. Students are covered by individual professional counseling liability insurance policies while enrolled in practicum and internship. - B. Supervision of practicum and internship students includes program-appropriate audio/video recordings and/or live supervision of students' interactions with clients. - C. Formative and summative evaluations of the student's counseling performance and ability to integrate and apply knowledge are conducted as part of the student's practicum and internship. - D. Students have the opportunity to become familiar with a variety of professional activities and resources, including technological resources, during their practicum and internship. - E. In addition to the development of individual counseling skills, during either the practicum or internship, students must lead or co-lead a counseling or psychoeducational group. - F. Students complete supervised counseling practicum experiences that total a minimum of 100 clock hours over a full academic term that is a minimum of 10 weeks. - G. Practicum students complete at least 40 clock hours of direct service with actual clients that contributes to the development of counseling skills. - H. Practicum students have weekly interaction with supervisors that averages one hour per week of individual and/or triadic supervision throughout the practicum by (1) a counselor education program faculty member, (2) a student supervisor who is under the supervision of a counselor education program faculty member, or (3) a site supervisor who is working in consultation on a regular schedule with a counselor education program faculty member in accordance with the supervision agreement. - I. Practicum students participate in an average of 11⁄2 hours per week of group supervision on a regular schedule throughout the practicum.
+- A. Students are covered by individual professional counseling liability insurance policies while enrolled in practicum and internship. - B. Supervision of practicum and internship students includes program-appropriate audio/video recordings and/or live supervision of students' interactions with clients. - C. Formative and summative evaluations of the student's counseling performance and ability to integrate and apply knowledge are conducted as part of the student's practicum and internship. - D. Students have the opportunity to become familiar with a variety of professional activities and resources, including technological resources, during their practicum and internship. - E. Practicum students have weekly interaction with supervisors that averages one hour per week of individual and/or triadic supervision throughout the practicum by (1) a counselor education program faculty member, (2) a student supervisor who is under the supervision of a counselor education program faculty member, or (3) a site supervisor who is working in consultation on a regular schedule with a counselor education program faculty member in accordance with the supervision agreement. - J. After successful completion of the practicum, students complete 600 hours of supervised counseling internship in roles and setting with clients relevant to their specialty area.
+K. Internship student complete at least 240 clock hours of direct service. - L. Internship student have weekly interaction with supervisors that average one hour per week of individual and/or triadic supervision throughout the internship, provided by (1) the site supervisor, (2) counselor education program faculty, or (3) a student supervisor who is under the supervision of a counselor education program faculty member. - M. Internship students participate in an average of $1\frac{1}{2}$ hours per week of group supervision on a regular schedule throughout the internship.
 Group supervision must be provided by a counselor education program faculty member or a student supervisor who is under the supervision of a counselor education program faculty member.